Nynergy/cascade/README.md

 <kbd>J</kbd> and <kbd>K</kbd> | move focused section up and down
 <kbd>m</kbd> | exit MOVE mode
 <kbd>s</kbd> | save any unsaved changes

+To see a list of keybindings on the command line, just run `cascade -h keybindings`

 # Now what?